Aipysurus apraefrontalis

-Aipysurus apraefrontalis, commonly known as the short-nosed sea snake or Sahul reef snake, is a critically endangered species of venomous sea snake in the family Elapidae, which occurs on reefs off the northern coast of Western Australia.
+Aipysurus apraefrontalis, commonly known as the short-nosed sea snake or Sahul reef snake, is a species of venomous sea snake in the family Elapidae, which occurs on reefs off the northern coast of Western Australia.
 English herpetologist Malcolm Arthur Smith described the species in 1926 from a specimen collected on the Ashmore Reef.

 Taxonomy

 There are thought to be two distinct populations of the species: the oceanic Ashmore Reef population, which is potentially extirpated since 1998 although a possible observation was made in 2021, and the "coastal" population from the coast of Western Australia including Ningaloo Reef, documented from 2015 onwards and potentially the only extant population of the species, which has distinct morphological and ecological differences from the oceanic population.
 Due to these differences, they could potentially be distinct species from one another, although genetic testing is required.
 If they are distinct species, A. apraefrontalis sensu stricto may once again qualify as possibly extinct, unless the 2021 sighting is of this species.